gavrix/AnyAnimation/README.md

 `AnyAnimation` is a set of abstract protocols defining animation components and some particular implementations to showcase how APIs can be used.

 ### State
 State here can be anything: scalar `Int` or `Float` value, `CGPath` , or even a `UIImage`.
-The only requirement is to be able to calculate intermediate between to final states.
+The only requirement is to be able to calculate intermediate between two states.
 Protocol `Interpolatable` defines this requirement:
 ```
 public protocol Interpolatable {
     func interpolate(to: Self, by: Float) -> Self